-The third component of reasonableness is obtaining the viewpoints of those who would be benefitted by a feasible and cost-effective noise barrier that meets the IDOT noise reduction design goal.
-Viewpoints solicitation packages, including an informational letter, voting form, and maps of the proposed wall, were sent to property owners and tenants at receptors that would benefit from the proposed wall.
-The received votes were tallied by noise wall per IDOT policy, as shown in Table 11 (Table 11 will be added upon the completion of the viewpoints solicitation process).
-If greater than fifty percent of a wall's votes were in support of wall construction, the wall was recommended for construction and will likely be included in final design plans for the project.
-Conversely, walls that did not receive fifty percent or more votes in favor of the wall are not recommended for construction as part of the project.
+The third component of reasonableness is obtaining the viewpoints of those who would be benefitted by a feasible and cost-effective noise barrier meeting the IDOT noise reduction design goal.
+Viewpoints solicitation packages, including an informational letter, voting form, a rendering of a typical noise barrier, and maps of the proposed wall, were sent to property owners and tenants at receptors that would benefit proposed walls.
+Table 11 is a summary of the viewpoints solicitation voting results.
+The received votes were tallied by noise wall per IDOT policy.
+14 of the 63 total noise walls received at least a 33% response rate in the first round of voting, and the remaining noise walls that did not receive a 33% response rate with the initial voting round required a second round of voting.
+Votes were received until March 2, 20164.
+If more than fifty percent of the received wall's votes were in support of wall construction, the wall was recommended for construction and will likely be included in final design plans for the project.
+Conversely, walls that did not have more than fifty percent of the received votes in favor of the wall are not recommended for construction as part of the project.
+Figure 3 is a map of noise walls recommended for construction following the results of the viewpoints solicitation.
+Details of voting results are in Appendix C.